The Corps Series: Master Gunner Ernest Zimmerman, USMC

 Ernest "Ernie" Zimmerman is a China Marine sergeant who serves with McCoy in Shanghai and operates with him in reconnaissance missions.
 He was present when a group of Chinese bandits in the pay of the Kempeitai attacked one of the convoys McCoy used as a cover for his intelligence work, killing more than a dozen of them.
 As a result, he is one of a very few people who can call McCoy "Killer" without incurring McCoy's wrath.
 Like McCoy, he is fluent in Wu, Cantonese, and Mandarin.

 When the 4th Marines are ordered to the Philippines, in November 1941, Zimmermann is forced to leave his Chinese wife, Mae Su, behind.
 She returns to her home village, bringing Major Banning's wife, Ludmilla Zhivkov, with her.
 Later, the two and their children become part of a caravan of American soldiers, sailors, and Marines both active duty and retired, who intend to escape the Japanese by crossing the Gobi Desert to India.

 Later, Zimmermann serves with McCoy in the Marine Raiders on the Makin Island raid.
 Following this, Zimmerman serves with VMF-229 in the Pacific during the first months of the Guadalcanal Campaign.
 At McCoy's request, he assists in landing on the Japanese-held Buka Island to resupply a Coastwatcher base; bringing in new personnel and extracting exhausted USMC personnel.
 He is then transferred to the OSS at Ken McCoy's request.
 He takes part in an evaluation mission to General Wendell Fertig in the Philippines to determine if Fertig is sane and in a position to wage guerrilla warfare against the Japanese.

 Following this, he is assigned to help McCoy set up a weather station in the Gobi Desert.
 During that operation, Zimmerman is reunited with his wife and children.
 The family is evacuated to the United States after General Pickering uses his influence with Senator Fowler of California (a longtime personal friend) to write a private bill granting non-quota immigrant visas to the family.
 At McCoy's request, Ernie Sage provides the money to help set them up in business in South Carolina.

 Following the Gobi Desert assignment in 1943, Zimmerman is promoted to Master Gunner by direction of President Roosevelt.
 During the Korean War, he serves with McCoy in the CIA in Korea, directly under the command of General Pickering.

+Like Colonel Banning, Master Gunner Zimmerman is nearing retirement.
+The Bannings own an island south of Hilton Head.
+The Colonel and Mae Su (who is something of an entrepreneuse) are planning to build a retirement community on the island aimed at newly-retired field-grade officers of the military.
+It is implied that following their retirements, the Colonel and the Gunner will form a development corporation, possibly also including Ken and Ernestine McCoy.